What can happen using hire machines and household carpet cleaners on your carpets…

 DIY carpet cleaning is an idea you may have had before.
 Why not you say after all the many adverts around offering professional machines at cheap prices or low hire prices with great results.
 “GREAT” you say, professional results and I’m saving money too!

-Diy carpet cleaning is an idea you may have had before.
-Why not you say after all the many adverts around offering professional machines at cheap prices or low hire prices with great results.
-“GREAT” you say, professional results and im saving money too!
 Well after getting your machine home and spending all day emptying, filling it up and slogging away, you step back at the end to look at the amazing results, right?
-Honest answer is probably not.
-So after a long days slog, why are the results not what i expected well…..and ignore this at your peril.
+The honest answer is probably not.
+So after a long days slog, why are the results not what I expected well…..and ignore this at your peril.

-So in essence you need to try and ignore all the amazing sales literature that come with these machines and realize that it essentially impossible to achieve the same results as the machines used by professional cleaners or else why would we not use them?
-Some cleaning companies (not all unfortunately) invest heavily in the latest most high spec equipment available.
+So, in essence, you need to try and ignore all the amazing sales literature that come with these machines and realise that it essentially impossible to achieve the same results as the machines used by professional cleaners or else why would we not use them?
+Some cleaning companies (not all, unfortunately) invest heavily in the latest highest spec equipment available.
 This is for one purpose only, to give their customers the best possible cleaning experience.

 1. Poor cleaning.
 The results may look acceptable but this is only cosmetic and deep down little has changed due to lack of power